 For a limited time, you can access our blog archive at phishnet.tumblr.com.

-Welcome to a very special Independence Day edition of the Mystery Jam.
-Ward off your SBIX hangover and enjoy a little MJ57 with your Heinz 57!
+If it's Monday, it must be tme for another Mystery Jam.
 As usual, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
 The rules haven't changed: you need to correctly identify the song and the date to win.
 Post your guess in the comments.
 One guess per person per day (with the second “day” starting after I post the hint).
 The hint will come on Tuesday and the answer will be posted on Wednesday.
-Good luck and God Bless the Mystery Jam...
+Good luck...

 MP3 Downloads Courtesy of LivePhish.com